GhostofCookie/TabletProject/README.md

 # TabletProject
-THe tablet based game about recycling.
+The tablet based game about recycling.

 # Git Workflow
 After working on files inside the unreal project, open the Git Bash in the project folder (right-click and select 'Git Bash here').